 They were not wrong.
 This is a super easy and quick cake to make.
 Don’t let things like scalding the milk or broiling the frosting scare you off.
 Trust me this cake is almost foolproof.
 I made this for my mother and she proclaimed rather loudly that it was and I quote “FREAKING AMAZING”!
 She even went so far to say that it may have knocked New York style coffee cake off the top of her list for best cakes.
 Let me tell you if you know my mother that is a big deal.
 Even I who would never seek out coconut anything will admit that this cake is quite good and I can completely understand why the ladies of the past kept it in their recipe boxes.

 How do you make Lazy Daisy Cake?

-I kept flip flopping over which version I was going to do.
-Ultimately I decided to do the yellow cake version as I was amazed on how little that recipe has changed from the 1930s.
-Usually I find some crazy substitutions or wildly differing proportions when I start comparing recipes submitted to newspapers or community cookbooks.
+I kept flip-flopping over which version I was going to do.
+Ultimately I decided to do the yellow cake version as I was amazed at how little that recipe has changed from the 1930s.
+Usually, I find some crazy substitutions or wildly differing proportions when I start comparing recipes submitted to newspapers or community cookbooks.
 So I knew I had to try this recipe that has remained relatively untouched.
 Though for you all seeking or interested in the Quaker Oats recipe, I have left the recipe from the ad underneath.
-Also let me know if this was a favorite recipe in your family and which version it was!
+Also, let me know if this was a favorite recipe in your family and which version it was!